Best SideQuest, App Lab, and Sideloaded Games for Oculus Quest 2 Android Central 2021

 Explore The Stack, a procedurally generated, cyberpunk dungeon full of random environments and enemies as a fighter, mage, or thief.
-The further you climb in-world, the tougher the enemies, so you must level up your stats RPG-style, then dive into battle and duck and weave to dodge their attacks before you can take them out on your turn.
+The further you climb in-world, the tougher the enemies, so you must level up your stats RPG-style, then dive into battle.
 You'll get a decent workout dodging and defeating foes in first-person, then switch to third-person to navigate the world.
 It's a promising indie RPG that's still regularly adding new content.

 Relive 90s classics in VR: QuestZDoom

 This truly awesome mod lets you play Doom and Doom II in VR (assuming you've bought them on Steam), plus other games running on the same engine, including Wolfenstein, Heretic, Hexen, Strife, and a bunch of various fan-made mods that are free and included.
 It's time to get violent and shoot 8-bit baddies, only with 6DoF motion tracking added.